san9r/final-python-project/README.txt

 Remarks / Notes

-- The **High Score resets** when you close the program.
+- The High Score resets when you close the program.
   - If you want, you can extend the game to **save the high score to a file** (like `highscore.txt`).
 - You can change the game speed by editing:
-DELAY = 120  # lower = faster
+DELAY = 120  ( lower = faster )

-License

-Free to use for learning and personal projects.